toadstorm/MOPS/README.md

 **Option 2 (what's Git?)**:
 Download the desired release directly from the [releases page](https://github.com/toadstorm/MOPS/releases) and extract it to your hard drive or network share.

-**Configuring your Environment**
+## Step 2: Configuring your Environment

+**Option 1: Plugin (17.5+ only)**
+For those of you running Houdini 17.5 or later, you have an option for a much easier install.
+Simply create a folder inside your Houdini preferences directory (where the houdini.env typically is) called "packages", and place the MOPS.json file from the MOPs download into that folder.
+Then edit MOPS.json and change the "path" variable to match the install path.

+**Option 2: Edit Houdini.env**
-Next, you need to add the MOPS root directory to your Houdini environment file.
+You need to add the MOPS root directory to your Houdini environment file.
 For more information about the Houdini environment file, see [this help link](https://www.sidefx.com/docs/houdini/basics/config_env.html#setting-environment-variables).
 Edit your houdini.env file and create a variable called MOPS that points to the new folder you just extracted MOPs to.
 The folder you point to should be the one that contains "otls", "scripts", and "toolbar":
 `MOPS="/path/to/MOPS"`